bluz71/vim-mistfly-statusline/README.md

 - `~`-style home directory paths in preference to absolute paths

-- Shortened, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`, but not when Neovim's global statusline (`set laststatus=3`) is in effect.
+- Possibly shortened, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt` when `statusline` width is less than 120 columns.

-- Trimmed, a maximum of four path components will be displayed for a filename, if a filename is more deeply nested then only the four most significant components, including the filename, will be displayed with an ellipses `...` prefix used to indicate path trimming.
+- Possibly trimmed.
+A maximum of four path components will be displayed for a filename; if a filename is more deeply nested then only the four most significant components, including the filename, will be displayed with an ellipses `…` prefix used to indicate path trimming.

 Highlight Groups And Colors
 ---------------------------